 - Must be installed in your primary residence

-- Credit covers equipment and installation labor
+- Credit covered equipment and installation labor

 - Claimed on IRS Form 5695